openstack/cinder/doc/source/contributor/migration.rst

 configure at least two different back-ends on the same node of cinder volume service, c-vol node or two back-ends on two different volume nodes of cinder volume service, c-vol nodes.
-Which command to use, ‘cinder migrate’ or ‘cinder retype’, depends on which type of volume we would like to test.
+Which command to use, 'cinder migrate' or 'cinder retype', depends on which type of volume we would like to test.

 **Scenario 1 for migration**